Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 - Cut each chicken thigh into 3 or 4 pieces and set aside.

-- Heat a large skillet over medium heat and add the oil.
+- Heat a large skillet over medium heat, then add the oil.

 - When the oil is hot, add the chicken and brown on all sides, about 6 to 8 minutes.